-For our MBA students, the core is that set of essential courses that provides the foundation of management–the core includes courses in economics, accounting, business statistics, and organizational processes.
-For our Campaign, the MIT Sloan Core has that same fundamental purpose–to create the same essential support for our faculty and students through endowed fellowships and professorships, and the MIT Sloan Annual Fund, our current-use, unrestricted funding which allows our faculty and students to pursue innovation in real time.
-No less important than the curricular core, the MIT Sloan Core funds that which is essential to MIT Sloan–our students, our faculty, and our newest innovative activities.
+For our MBA students, the core is that set of essential courses that provides the foundation of management and includes courses in economics, accounting, business statistics, and organizational processes.
+For our Campaign, the MIT Sloan Core has that same fundamental purpose—to provide essential support for our faculty and students through endowed fellowships and professorships, and through the MIT Sloan Annual Fund, our current-use, unrestricted funding which allows our faculty and students to pursue innovation in real time.
+No less important than the curricular core, the MIT Sloan Core funds that which is essential to MIT Sloan—our students, our faculty, and our newest innovative activities.
 It speaks to our mission; it ensures that our faculty pursues and surpasses the boundaries of current knowledge; it encourages our students to experiment and make a difference; it allows us to invent solutions to the world’s greatest challenges.